 In pharma, service rep calls typically centre around explaining and promoting patient materials, such as support programmes for patients and their families, instructions on how to use medical devices more effectively, or tips about lifestyle, diet and exercise, and do not speak about any drug products.

-“We want to line up the whole model around the patient,” says Gerow, “so the patient service team is really driven to not talk about brands but to focus on delivering value for patients that are suffering from the disease state that you happen to be working within – and it doesn’t matter what that disease state is.”
+“We want to line up the whole model around the patient,” says Gerow, “so the field service team is really driven to not talk about brands but to focus on delivering value for patients that are suffering from the disease state that you happen to be working within – and it doesn’t matter what that disease state is.”